← Home

 Spend limits None Configurable with time delay

-Approval gating None Warns on untrusted contract approvals
+Approval gating None Warns on unverified; blocks when Time Lock active

 Questions about our security architecture?
 Email security@perpetua.watch